-- 3. All stainless steel material denoted by 'S.S.' to be grade 304. - AllEnglish lettering to be acid etched on stainless steel with red color paint back-filling. - 5 Type 'A' stainless steel pin should normally be used with type 'C' stainless steel washer.
-Type 'B' stainless steel pin could be used when ground conditions prahibit the use of type 'A' pin.
+- These survey markers are only for uses, with guidelines, by engineering survey staff. - 2.
+All dimensions are in mm. - 3.
+All stainless steel material denoted by 'S.S.' to be grade 304. - All English lettering to be acid etched on stainless steel with red color point back-filling. - 5 Type 'A' stainless steel pin should normally be used with type 'C' stainless steel washer.
+Type 'B' stainless steel pin could be used when ground conditions prohibit the use of type 'A' pin.

-Appendix 3.1 Drawing No. 8 - Details of Bedrock Bench Mark
+Drawing No. 8 - Details of Bedrock Bench Mark